Meet our people

 Finally, accountability and responsibility.
 No matter what aspect of your life it involves, if you make a mistake it’s important to be accountable for your actions.

-Societe Generale offers a two-year Graduate Program to final year university students and recent graduates to kick off their career.
-During the two-year program, an intensive and comprehensive talent management approach will be adopted to develop the candidate’s skills and professional expertise.
-After successful completion of the program, graduates will be on track for more responsibilities and career opportunities.
+Societe Generale offers a two-year Graduate Programme to final year university students and recent graduates to kick off their career.
+During the two-year programme, an intensive and comprehensive talent management approach will be adopted to develop the candidate’s skills and professional expertise.
+After successful completion of the programme, graduates will be on track for more responsibilities and career opportunities.
 They will be integrated into a specific team within the bank which corresponds the best with their profile.
-Rachel Ramachandran, who joined the programme in 2018 in Hong Kong, shared her experience.
+Derrick Zhou, who joined the programme in 2018 in Hong Kong, shares his experience.

-How was your experience during the selection and onboarding phases?
+How was your experience during the 2-year programme?

-How did you find the culture in Societe Generale?
+How do you find the culture in Societe Generale?
 What’s it like to be working here and how is your interaction with other colleagues?

 What is it like to be working at Societe Generale?

-I’m a strong believer in steady progression, taking on new challenges and new roles every two to three years, particularly if that involves different countries.
-This took me to Hong Kong in 2007, where I took on the role of Head of IT Equity Derivatives Post Trade Support at Societe Generale.
-Going to new countries and discovering new ways of working with new people gives you a lot of strength in terms of adaptability, which is one of the key things in any fast changing environment.
-Luckily, Societe Generale is giving its employees room to move to other businesses or countries, so when I was offered my current position, along with the opportunity to gain further international experience in Japan, I was keen to eager the challenge.
+I’m a strong believer in steady progression, taking on new challenges and new roles every two to three years, particularly if that involves geographical mobility.
+Societe Generale has given me the opportunity to do so.
+I came to Hong Kong in 2007, where I took on the role of Head of IT Equity Derivatives Post Trade Support.
+In 2015 I moved to Tokyo where I took on the position of CIO for Japan.
+Moving to new countries and discovering new ways of working has strengthened my adaptability, which is key to work in any fast-changing environment.
+I was keen to take on a new challenge and in 2019, I was offered the role of regional CTO for Societe Generale Asia Pacific to lead the IT delivery in the region.

-One of the tasks I have set myself is looking at the broader scope of the company outside of my immediate remit, trying to lead initiatives in other departments to see how IT can influence the organisation as a whole.
-In this multiplicity there are of course challenges to be faced, with each department encountering differing operational issues.
-But I feel that the opportunities vastly outweigh any difficulties, particularly given that understanding the company better as a whole means that I can hopefully help enact a broader reach of improvements, not just to my own department alone.
+At Societe Generale I’m given the flexibility to see the broader scope of the company outside of my immediate remit, trying to lead initiatives across other departments to see how IT can influence the organisation as a whole.
+There are of course challenges to be faced, but it allows me to enact a broader reach of improvements beyond IT.

 “At Societe Generale, we conduct our business in a dynamic, high-octane, diverse and international workplace.
 And we have the scale: this is a truly global company.”